-A list of these studies will be compiled and FEMA will work with the mapping partners to determine the best course of action for each study in order to minimize any impacts to cost and schedule.
+A list of these studies will be compiled and FEMA will work with the mapping partners to determine the best course of action for each study in order to minimize any impacts to costs and schedules.

 14. What will it cost to migrate projects from the DFIRM Tools into other tools?